magnars/datomic-type-extensions/README.md

   v) ;; this leaks: it returns a java.util.Date (the serialized backing type)
 ```

-### Why shouldn't I use this again?

-- It is leaky.
-- It is under-tested.
-- It doesn't understand the full query syntax.

-Some of these I hope to correct.
-But most of all *I hope that this entire
+### So now what?

+Feel free to use it.
+It's been used for years in several projects.
+Just be aware that it is leaky.
+For me, I hope that one day this entire
-library will be made redundant by the Datomic team*.
+library will be made redundant by the Datomic team.

 ### How can I use it with Conformity?